umbraco/UmbracoDocs/10/umbraco-ui-builder/getting-started/licensing-model.md

 * The license also includes `localhost` and `*.local` as a valid domain.

 {% hint style="info" %}
-If you have multiple backoffice domains pointing at the same installation, you have the option to purchase and [add **additional domains**](licensing-model.md#add-additional-domains) to your license.
+If you have multiple backoffice domains pointing at the same installation, you can purchase and [add **additional domains**](licensing-model.md#add-additional-domains) to your license.

 This is an add-on domain for existing licenses.
 Refunds will not be given for this product.
 {% endhint %}

 ## Configuring your license

 You can purchase a license via the [Umbraco UI Builder](https://umbraco.com/products/umbraco-commerce/) project page.
-A member of the [SUITS team](mailto:suits@umbraco.com) will manage this process.
+A member of the [Sales team](mailto:suits@umbraco.com) will manage this process.
 In the process, you will need to provide all domains you wish to have covered by the license such as primary and staging/qa domains.
 You should then receive a license code to be installed in your solution.

 ### Add additional domains

-If you require to add addition domains to the license, please reach out to a member of the [SUITS team](mailto:suits@umbraco.com) with your request and they will manage this process.
+If you require to add additional domains to the license, please reach out to a member of the [Sales team](mailto:suits@umbraco.com).
+They will manage your request and take care of the process.

 ## Installing your license